 "Of course she bloody well said yes!
 Harry, what the fuck is wrong with you?"

 "And why shouldn't I?
-You should have seen him trying to make at pass at her every few seconds last night, and on top of Hermione threatening Voldemort- if he so much as touches her, I'll sic Fred and George on him.
-Then, if he's still alive, I'll tell Bellatrix he's planning to assassinate your precious Dark Lord," he demanded.
+You should have seen him trying to make a pass at her every few seconds last night, as if she were some object you can pass off to the first bidder!
+And on top of Hermione threatening Voldemort- if he so much as touches her, I'll sic Fred and George on him."

 "Your business with your best friends is supposed to come before your business with cradle snatching politicians!"

-"Okay," Harry sat at his table again, placating his friends, "I'll make another deal with him.
-I'm sorry,"
+"Okay," Harry sat at his table again, placating his friend, "I'll make another deal with him.
+I'm sorry."